 Licence to Alter: Your Essential Guide

-Securing a licence to alter is a fundamental step for leaseholders in London and the South East considering modifications to their premises.
+Securing a licence to alter is a fundamental step for leaseholders considering modifications to their premises.
 Understanding the requirements and process is crucial to ensure compliance and avoid legal pitfalls.
 This guide breaks down the essentials of acquiring a licence to alter, tailored to property owners and tenants alike.

 What is a Licence to Alter?